Our habits form us. And I know no ritual or habit more powerful in this world than daily Scripture reading.

-But at the end of the day, reading Scripture is about actually seeing and experiencing Christ.
+But at the end of the day, reading Scripture is about seeing and experiencing Christ.
 We do not just encounter Christ in the Word when we are converted to Christianity like Paul talks about in 2 Corinthians 4:4-6.
-We continually encounter Christ throughout the course of our lives, as we pick up our Bibles.
-It was Jesus who said that He was the logos—the divine Word of God creating the cosmos and even more astounding, new life in our hearts (John 1:1).
+We continually encounter Christ throughout the course of our lives as we pick up our Bibles.
+Jesus said He was the logos—the divine Word of God creating the cosmos and, even more astounding, new life in our hearts (John 1:1).

 A SUPERNATURAL ROUTINE

 Though it seems rote and unremarkable to our world, reading the Bible every day is an exercise of the supernatural.
 It is an act where we bring our souls before God and ask to see His face.
-It is an act of humility and contrition before God—where we confess that we are not yet like Christ, but that we desire to be.
-It as an act of obedience and dependence to God.
+It is an act of humility and contrition before God—where we confess that we are not yet like Christ but desire to be.
+It as an act of obedience and dependence on God.
 And probably most importantly, it is an act of honor.
 It is a statement that says that God is God and we are not.

 That’s why I think George Whitefield read Scripture every morning on his knees.
-The greatest preacher the world has known since the Apostles felt that he was unworthy to receive the Word of God in a posture, which did not reflect the attitude of his heart.
-So he read his English Bible, his Greek New Testament, and Matthew Henry’s commentary every morning on his knees.
+The greatest preacher the world has known since the Apostles felt that he was unworthy to receive the Word of God in a posture that did not reflect the attitude of his heart.
+So, he read his English Bible, his Greek New Testament, and Matthew Henry’s commentary every morning on his knees.
 He felt that that was the appropriate posture to come to the Lord Jesus.
-I only recount Whitefield’s routine as a reminder to us, that the great influencers for Christ, throughout the history of the church, have also viewed the daily reading of Scripture as a supernatural exercise.
+I only recount Whitefield’s routine as a reminder that the great influencers for Christ, throughout the history of the church, have also viewed the daily reading of Scripture as a supernatural exercise.

 TURNING BACK TO THE WORD

 We often assess our own spiritual lives at the end of December and vow that in the next year, we will read the Bible through in its entirety.
-Perhaps you made such a commitment, but have missed days or even fallen off altogether.
+Perhaps you made such a commitment but have missed days or even fallen off altogether.
 I would like to challenge you afresh in your daily commitment to open up the Bible.
-This time, I would like you to pick up your daily Bible reading, with the goal of not “getting through the Bible,” but rather, seeing and encountering God.
-To open up the Bible in hopeful expectation that you will encounter Christ and in so doing, be changed and know His will for your life.
+This time, I would like you to pick up your daily Bible reading with the goal of not “getting through the Bible” but seeing and encountering God.
+To open up the Bible in hopeful expectation that you will encounter Christ and, in so doing, be changed and know His will for your life.

 When you read the Bible like that, it becomes addicting and contagious.
-You get to the point, where you can’t get enough of the Word.
-Instead of reading four chapters a day, you desire to read through Romans or Mark in one sitting.
+You get to the point where you can’t get enough of the Word.
+Instead of reading four chapters daily, you desire to read through Romans or Mark in one sitting.
 You work through Isaiah in five days.
 You hunger for the Word because you hunger for God.